anuragvohraec/state-them/README.md

 # Release Note

+## 1.0.5
+1. Bug fix: An item can have a slot only if it has a shadow.
+There was confusion in code for differentiating between custom elements with children and one without.
+So after this bug fix, a current node children will be skipped if its a custom element and has no shadow.

 ## 1.0.4
 1. Default value of for StateMachineWidget constructor.
 Now no more required to define constructor, if there is no super call.
 2. Added isShadow in `StateMachineWidget` constructor to set default shadow state